partikelir/technocrat/readme.md

 ## CONFIGURATION

 **This theme has no options page**; modify the `src/functions-config.php` file if you wish to change any of the default settings specified in `src/functions-config-defaults.php`.
 Refer to the comments and patterns in the source code for more information.
 In general, most options can be set by using `define( 'PENDRELL_CONSTANT', value );`.
+[Ubik](https://github.com/synapticism/ubik) and other modules are configured in `src/functions-modules.php`.